anarachelaraujo/cruk-qa-engineer-test/README.md

 ## Test Development

-The exercise was developed with the most recent version of Cypress with TypeScript.
-The architecture is based on Page Object Model and the setup was created according with cypress guidelines.
+The exercise was develop with the most recent version of Cypress with TypeScript.
+The architecture is based on Page Object Model.